GerritCodeReview/apps_reviewit/README.md

-# Review It? - Android application for Gerrit
+# ReviewIt - Android application for Gerrit

 [Gerrit](https://www.gerritcodereview.com) provides web based code review and repository management for the Git version control system.
-The Review It? app is an Android app for Gerrit that allows sorting of incoming changes and review of small/trivial changes.
+The ReviewIt app is an Android app for Gerrit that allows sorting of incoming changes and review of small/trivial changes.